Additional Admission Requirements Include:

 - SAT: 1000 (greater than or equal to 500 in Verbal and Math) or ACT composite of 22 or higher

-- Evidence of successful completion: Algebra, English 11, Biology and Chemistry
+- Evidence of successful completion: Algebra, English, Biology and Chemistry

 - Two professional references (e.g. guidance counselors, teachers)

-- Less than twenty four (24) college credits earned and less than 3 years since High School graduation, the candidate will be evaluated based on his/her high school academic record.
+- Less than twenty four (24) college credits earned and less than 3 years since High School graduation, the candidate will be evaluated based on his/her high school and college academic record

 - If it has been greater than 3 years since High School graduation, the College may administer the Test of Essential Academic Skills (TEAS) exam in the subject areas of Reading, Math, Science and English.
 An acceptable score is classified as: Exemplary, Advanced, or Proficient.

-- Two professional references (e.g. employer, teacher, or one who can provide objective information)
+- Two professional references (e.g. employer, teacher, or anyone who can provide objective information)